vitest-dev/vitest/docs/config/index.md

 - **Default:** `false`

 Will call [`.mockRevert()`](/api/mock#mockrevert) on all spies before each test.
-This will clear mock history and revert each implementation to their original without restoring original descriptors of spied-on objects.
+This will clear mock history and revert each implementation to its original without restoring original descriptors of spied-on objects.

 ### unstubEnvs {#unstubenvs}